boxyhq/website/docs/jackson/deploy/service.md

 ## SAML Tracer

 Each error event in the SAML request/ response phase is captured to aid in troubleshooting the SAML setup.
-The record or trace contains context related to the flow, like tenant, product, etc. The Admin Portal will have a new tab under Enterprise SSO -> SAML Tracer showing a paginated list of traces over time.
+The record or trace contains context related to the flow, like tenant, product, etc. The Admin Portal will have a tab under Enterprise SSO -> SAML Tracer showing a paginated list of traces over time.
 Developers can inspect a trace and will be able to ascertain the real reason for the failure.

 ## Deployment Guides (Coming soon)